Water and pH: A Comprehensive Guide

 Dissociation of Water

-Water undergoes autoionization, which means that it can spontaneously dissociate into hydrogen ions (H+) and hydroxide ions (OH-).
-The equilibrium constant for this process is known as the dissociation constant of water (Kw = [H+][OH-] = 1.0 x 10^-14 at 25°C).
+Water undergoes autoionization, meaning it spontaneously dissociates into hydrogen ions (H+) and hydroxide ions (OH-).
+The equilibrium constant for this process is known as the dissociation constant of water (Kw = [H+][OH-] = 1.0 x 10-14 at 25°C).

 pH and Acid-Base Reactions

 Acids donate protons (H+), while bases accept protons.
-When an acid is added to water, it increases the concentration of H+ ions, resulting in a lower pH.
-Conversely, when a base is added to water, it decreases the H+ ion concentration, resulting in a higher pH.
+Adding an acid to water increases the concentration of H+ ions, lowering the pH.
+Conversely, adding a base decreases the H+ ion concentration, raising the pH.

 Equipment and Techniques